 (c) In respect of transactions relating to one event or occasion from a person : A caterer receives cash of more than Rs.
 2 lakh in respect of a marriage even if separate bills are made and payment are received on separate days.

 Note : The Cash Transactions Limit is applicable on receiver and not the payer.

 Non Applicability of section 269ST : This section is not applicable on

-(b) any banking company, post office savings bank or co-operative bank;
+(i) Any receipt by Government , banking company, post office savings bank or co-operative bank

 (iii) such other persons or class of persons or receipts, which the Central Government may, by notification in the Official Gazette, specify.

-The CBDT has issued a press release dated 5th April 2017 by which it has provided important clarification regarding the restriction imposed on cash transaction by sections 269ST & 271DA inserted by the Finance Act 2017 to the Income-tax Act.
-The CBDT has clarified that the said cash transaction limit of Rs 2 lakh will not apply to withdrawal from banks, cooperative bank and post offices.
+The CBDT vide press release dated 5th April 2017 clarified that the said cash transaction limit of Rs 2 lakh will not apply to withdrawal from banks, cooperative bank and post offices.

 Section 40A(3):– Any expenditure in respect of which payment is made in sum exceeding rs.10,000/- in a single day to a single person otherwise than by an account payee cheque or an account payee bank draft or use of electronic clearing system through a bank account, shall not be allowed as deducation.

 (Republished with Amendments.
 Amendments been made by CA Anita Bhadra)